mag-mal/llm-zoomcamp-rag-project/README.md

 The **Plant Knowledge Assistant** is built as a **RAG-powered chatbot** (both a knowledge base and an LLM are used in the flow):

-- **Retrieval Step (searching in knowledge base)** – When a user asks a question (e.g., *"Which plants are safe for cats?"*), the system searches the dataset for relevant entries.
+- **Retrieval Step** – When a user asks a question (e.g., *"Which plants are safe for cats?"*), the system searches the dataset for relevant entries.
-- **Augmentation Step (building prompt)** – Retrieved information is combined into a context package for the AI model.
+- **Augmentation Step** – Retrieved information is combined into a context package for the AI model.
-- **Generation Step (LLM)** – The AI produces a conversational, accurate, and user-friendly answer.
+- **Generation Step** – The LLM produces an accurate and user-friendly answer based on the provided context.

 ## Technology